alexiusvdt/FactoryManagement/README.md

  * Clone this repo
  * Navigate to the `Factory` directory, opening a command line interface
  * Enter `dotnet add package Microsoft.EntityFrameworkCore.Design -v 6.0.0`
+ * apply the database migrations by entering `dotnet ef database update'
  * Modify the existing appsettings.json file with your details & make sure it is added to your .gitignore
  * run the program with `dotnet run`